Are you looking for the best e-commerce about us page examples?

 Tying it together.
 Using explainer videos can help tell these points in a persuasive and ideal way.

-To summarize, About Us page should be the home for your beginnings, to show off your “behind the scenes”, and to be a sales page in the sense that you are giving your elevator pitch about your business and not just your products.
+To summarize, the About Us page should be the home for your beginnings, to show off your “behind the scenes”, and to be a sales page in the sense that you are giving your elevator pitch about your business and not just your products.

 How to write an E-commerce About Us page